anderkve/FYS3150/book/getting_ready/linux_users.md

 # Linux users

-We recommend that you use Ubuntu as your chosen Linux distribution.
-On this page you find
+We recommend that you use Ubuntu as your chosen Linux distribution, unless you are already familiar with some other distribution.

 ## Installation of necessary software for C++ and Git